-Figure 1: Potential buildup of Seaside Basin groundwater reserve, 2020-2030

-Total Supply in 2022 and Beyond As shown in Table 2, in 2022 and going forward under the assumption of full compliance with reduction of Carmel River diversions under the cease and desist order, Cal-Am will have 10,100 AF per year of water supply plus the buffer banked storage in the Seaside Basin.
-Figure 2 shows the combination of the available annual water supply and build up of banked storage reserve along with the continued efficiency forecast.
-While supply and demand are essentially equivalent, the build up of storage provides a reserve for Cal-Am to draw upon if necessary.
-Even with the storage buffer provided by the Seaside Basin, a situation where supply equals demand is undesirable and problematic over the long-term for Cal -Am's customers from economic, fire protection, water quality, and infrastructure perspectives.
+Figure 1: Potential buildup of Seaside Basin groundwater reserve, 2020-2030 Total Supply in 2022 and Beyond As shown in Table 2, in 2022 and going forward under the assumption of full compliance with reduction of Carmel River diversions under the cease and desist order, Cal-Am will have 10,100 AF per year of water supply plus the buffer of banked storage in the Seaside Basin.
+Figure 2 shows the combination of the available annual water supply and buildup of banked storage reserve along with the continued efficiency forecast and the impact of two hypothetical droughts in 2024 and 2029.
+This analysis illustrates how the buildup of storage provides a reserve for Cal-Am to draw upon if necessary.
+Even with the storage buffer provided by the Seaside Basin, a situation where supply essentially equals demand is undesirable and problematic over the long-term for Cal -Am's customers from economic, fire protection, water quality, and infrastructure perspectives.
 While Cal-Am has sufficient resources to meet demand and halt its illegal Carmel River diversions in 2022, the water customers of the Monterey Main system need additional sources of water.
 In WaterDM's April 21 report it was noted that with the addition of the Pure Water Monterey Expansion project providing an additional 2,250 acre-feet per year of supply to Cal-Am, the combination of Cal-Am's available and reliable water resources provides sufficient supply potential to meet annual future demand in 2040 by more than 1,200 acre-feet (an 11.9% surplus).
 While proposals for new desalination or water recycling once realized will improve the supply situation greatly, leases or purchases could provide water on at least a temporary basis much sooner and at a lower cost.
 Cal-Am and the Monterey Peninsula Water Management District should consider every option available for supplementing and managing Cal-Am's Monterey Main system supply and demand.